This site and its content are the copyright of Europol with the exception of the legal instruments.

 Some of the services offered on our website require the processing of your personal data.

 Europol is committed to user privacy.
-All personal data collected by Europol are processed in accordance with the provisions of Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regards to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
+All personal data collected by Europol are processed in accordance with the provisions of Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

 Your personal data and our website